INS Tarkash: Operation Raahat

 In March 2015, Tarkash was deployed with and as part of Operation Raahat to provide protection and support to Indian ships and aircraft involved in the evacuation of Indian citizens from Yemen during the military intervention.

 Anti Piracy Operations

 On 14 March 2024, INS Tarkash intercepted the hijacked Bangladeshi MV Abdullah and ensured the safety of the crew members onboard.
 Maritime Patrol Aircraft P-8I is being used in this operation.
 The operation was carried out 600 nm east of Somalia coast.
 On 1st April 2025, Tarkash, supporting Combined Task Force 150 intercepted a dhow following reports from a P-8I and dismantled a Narcotics operations, destroying over 2,500 kilograms of suspected narcotic substances.

+2025–present

-On 4 April 2025, INS Tarkash conducted a PASSEX with the Royal New Zealand Navy’s in the Gulf of Aden.
+On 4 April 2025, INS Tarkash conducted a PASSEX with the Royal New Zealand Navy's in the Gulf of Aden.
 The exercise concluded New Zealand led-CTF 150 Joint Focused Operation ANZAC Tiger and included cross-deck landings, boarding drills, and manoeuvres to enhance bilateral maritime interoperability and cooperation.

+She also participated at the International Fleet Review 2026 held at Visakapatanam.